tarasko/picows/README.rst

 Motivation
 ==========
-Popular WebSocket libraries provides high-level interfaces that handle timeouts, flow control, optional compression/decompression, and reassembly of WebSocket messages from frames, while also implementing async iteration interfaces.
+Popular WebSocket libraries provide high-level interfaces that handle timeouts, flow control, optional compression/decompression, and reassembly of WebSocket messages from frames, while also implementing async iteration interfaces.
 However, these features are typically implemented in pure Python, resulting in